 - Employment Supports

-- Passport funding through MCCSS – this is a type of individualized funding provided to the individual and/or their family which can be used according to Passport guidelines for a variety of expenses, including the purchase of Community Connecting and Living Supports from LiveWorkPlay.
-This is known as “fee-for-service” and can also be purchased without Passport (see below).
+- Passport funding through MCCSS – this is a type of individualized funding provided to the individual and/or their family which can be used according to Passport guidelines for a variety of expenses, including the purchase of Community Supports from LiveWorkPlay.
+This is a type of “fee-for-service” and can also be purchased “out-of-pocket” without Passport (see below).
 Our rate is currently $50 per hour and subject to change.
 This is an average fee for the Ottawa area, and includes not only staff wages, but an allocation for all of the associated training, supervision, and infrastructure costs.
-Passport may be combined with DSO placement and/or FFS (see below)
+Passport may be combined with DSO placement and/or FFS (see below).

-- Fee For Service (FFS) paid by the individual and/or their family – this is the same arrangement as Passport (above) but it means that payment is not associated with MCCSS funds, they are coming directly from the individual or family (or another source of funds they might have at their disposal).
-The rate is $50 per hour (subject to change) and FFS may be combined with DSO placement and/or Passport funds.
+- Out-of-pocket fee-for-service (paid by the individual and/or their family) – this is the same arrangement as Passport (above) but it means that payment is not associated with MCCSS funds, the money is coming directly from the individual or family (or another source of funds they might have at their disposal).
+The rate is $50 per hour (subject to change) and may be combined with DSO placement and/or Passport funds.

-If you are looking for Community Connecting and Supported Independent Living supports provided by a designated French language service provider, you can contact these agencies directly:
+If you are looking for Community Supports provided by a designated French language service provider, you can contact these agencies directly: